HexiScale: Facilitating Large Language Model Training over Heterogeneous Hardware: Algorithm Optimality

 Due to the NP-hard nature of this complex problem, determining an upper bound is particularly challenging, as it requires either a provably optimal solution or a heuristic guarantee under specific constraints.
 To evaluate the optimality of our scheduling algorithm, we compare it against the MILP (Mixed-Integer Linear Programming) approach, a widely adopted method in resource allocation problems.
 ILP/MILP-based solvers have been integrated into prominent systems such as Alpa~\cite{zheng2022alpa}, FlexSP~\cite{wang2024data}, and Helix~\cite{mei2024helix}, demonstrating their reliability and effectiveness in resource allocation and parallel strategy determination for LLM training and inference.

 We run both a MILP algorithm and our algorithm, and compare the performance gap.
 The MILP algorithm guarantees optimal results, except its running time grows exponentially.

 In \autoref{tab:milp}, we simulate the system performance for heterogeneous settings that appear in \S \ref{subsec:e2e}.
-As shown in the table, the scheduling algorithm of \sys achieves performance comparable to MILP, with a performance gap of less than 2\% in MFU.
+As shown in the table, the scheduling algorithm of \sys achieves performance comparable to MILP.
 Additionally, the graph partitioning-based scheduling algorithm used by \sys excels in scalability for complex and large environments, significantly outperforming MILP in terms of search time (\sys completes the search within minutes, whereas MILP requires hours).
 In summary, our algorithm delivers performance close to the optimal solution while demonstrating exceptional efficiency.